zeitgeistpm/documentation/docs/liquidity.md

 ---

 The _liquidity_ of a market describes how quickly an asset can be traded on the market at a reasonable market price.
 Illiquid markets tend to suffer from large price fluctuations when large amounts of assets are bought or sold and are slow to execute trades.
 Liquid markets, on the other hand, experience only insignificant changes in price from trades and can execute trades quickly.

 For example, a market for a limited NFT collection of ten items is highly illiquid.
 It is very often the case that no one is willing to sell or buy.
 There is no market price to speak of.
 The floor price is the only available measure for the value of the collection, and it will most likely change drastically whenever a trade is executed.
-Real estate and collectibles are other examples of illiquid markets.
+Real estate (tax, agents, attorneys) and collectibles (shipping) are other examples of illiquid markets.

 The New York Stock Exchange, on the other hand, is a highly liquid market.
 For every asset, markets makers set buy and sell prices at which they are willing to execute virtually any trade, and thus facilitate trading.
 Using modern technology, assets can be bought and sold within seconds.
-The only downside for investors is that markets makers charge trading fees and/or make use of a bid/ask spread (market makers sell higher than they buy), hoping to take a profit from the trades.
+The only downside for investors is that market makers charge trading fees and/or make use of a bid/ask spread (market makers sell higher than they buy), hoping to take a profit from the trades.

-On decentralized exchanges, liquidity is provided using liquidity pools, and incentivized by profits from liquidity mining.
-As users on Zeitgeist interact with liquidity pools by trading, by providing liquidity, or even create liquidity pools themselves, we describe these concepts in detail.
+On decentralized exchanges, liquidity is provided using liquidity pools, and liquidity providers are rewarded with profits from liquidity mining.
+As users on Zeitgeist interact with liquidity pools by trading and providing liquidity, and may even create liquidity pools themselves, we describe these concepts in detail.
 If you are already familiar this the notions of liquidity pool and liquidity mining, you may want to skip this chapter or later return to it.

 ## Liquidity Pools